 The process of swallowing a sword involves more than just lining everything up and letting gravity do its work.
 In order to successfully swallow a sword, a performer must learn to relax muscles that are typically not under voluntary control.
 These include the upper and lower esophageal sphincters and the muscles of the esophagus that are involved in peristalsis.

 He must also make the performance look easy, which can be a challenge.
 If you have ever swallowed a mouthful of food that was too large or not thoroughly chewed, you know how sensitive your esophagus can be.
-A sword swallower must move a cold, rigid sword down the entire length of his throat and esophagus without letting his discomfort show.
+A sword swallower must move a cold, rigid sword down the entire length of his throat and esophagus without showing any discomfort.

 The human body also has a defense mechanism that has the sole function of preventing everything but chewed, swallowed food from entering the throat — the gag reflex.
 When you accidentally touch the back of your throat with your toothbrush and involuntarily gag, you've activated this reflex.
 In some people, the gag reflex is quite sensitive and can be activated by touching the back of the mouth.
 In others, the gag reflex is minimal.

 A successful sword swallower has to learn to ignore his gag reflex.
-This is not an easy process.
-Reflexes are involuntary - they happen without deliberate effort or thought.
+This is not easy.
+Reflexes are involuntary — they happen without deliberate effort or thought.
 Your reflexes allow you to jerk your hand away from a hot stove, and they're also involved in the involuntary portions of body processes like urinating.
-Infantile reflexes are vital to the growth and development of newborn babies.
 All of these reflexes are vital to survival, and all of them happen without the involvement of your conscious mind.
-Most don't even require the help of your brain - the reactions take place in the spinal cord, bypassing the brain entirely.

 Reflexes involve several physiological components that combine to form a reflex arc.
 Here's what happens: